Takunda-Madondo/loan-intelligence/README.md

 Microfinance institutions (MFIs) operating in Sub-Saharan Africa face two critical challenges:

-1. **Default Risk** — Which borrowers are likely to default, and why?
+1. **Default Risk** : Which borrowers are likely to default, and why?
-2. **Capital Allocation** — Which sectors (agriculture, retail, services) deliver the best return on lending?
+2. **Capital Allocation** : Which sectors (agriculture, retail, services) deliver the best return on lending?

-This project builds a full data science solution — from raw data ingestion to a live dashboard — that answers both questions using real-world loan data.
+This project builds a full data science solution, from raw data ingestion to a live dashboard that answers both questions using real-world loan data.

 **Target Users:** Credit risk teams, loan officers, MFI portfolio managers